 The council had its way at Monday night’s township council meeting when, by a vote of 5-2, they overrode Mayor McCarthy’s veto of the appointment of a Parking Authority treasurer.

-The council has been at odds in recent months over whether to replace the current treasurer, Joe Catalano, with a new appointee, Al Chalet, who is a relative of Councilman Elias Chalet and the applicant preferred by some council members.
-At the February 27 meeting, McCarthy had vowed to use his veto powers to retain Catalano if necessary, prompting Councilman Chalet to threaten legal action.
+The council has been at odds in recent months over whether to replace the current treasurer, Joe Catalano, with a new appointee, Al Chalet, who is a relative of Councilman Elias Chalet and the applicant preferred by some council members. , McCarthy had vowed to use his veto powers to retain Catalano if necessary, prompting Councilman Chalet to threaten legal action.
 At that time, Township Attorney Brian Aloia diffused the situation by pointing out that five council votes can override a mayor's veto.

 Still, the threat of the mayor’s veto has been present at subsequent council meetings.